 I’ll keep you posted on when and how the next surgery and recovery goes.
 For now, I’m hoping no new animals show up in the meantime and this thing doesn’t grow any more until I can at least get done paying back the money I had to borrow for the first surgery and all the extra expenses related to it.
 It will be nice to see Abby lump free, hopefully once and for all.

-If you want to see pictures of all of my animals and their antics, plus random tips and tricks I post, please like my Facebook page, https://www.facebook.com/savingscatsanddogswhilesavingcash/
+If you want to see pictures of all of my animals and their antics, visit my Facebook page, https://www.facebook.com/savingscatsanddogswhilesavingcash/